UncleRus/esp-idf-lib/FAQ.md

 3. Shorten the wires that connect the sensor.
 4. Use 5V for powering the sensor, not 3.3V.
 ESP chips are 5V tolerant.
 5. Use shielded wires where the shield is connected to the GND.

+## How can I include ets_sys.h in my code without complex macros and remain compatible with different targets?

+Just add the `esp_idf_lib_helpers` component to the list of required ones and after that you can simply write `#include <ets_sys.h>` in your code.
+See, for example, source code of `scd30` component.